 Math Mammoth’s greatest drawback is that it provides very little guidance for parents.
 There are no lesson plans or teaching notes provided.
-Having all the instruction contained in the worktext is great as long as the method presented in the worktext makes sense to the student.
+Having all the instruction contained in the worktext is great as long as the student learns well through reading and as long as the method presented in the worktext makes sense to the student.
 But, when a student is struggling, the book doesn’t provide much help.

-Each chapter opens with a chapter overview for parents, along with a list of links for games and worksheets for further practice, but they don’t address alternate teaching strategies or ways to present the material.
-If your child hits a wall in Math Mammoth, be prepared to slow down, print some supplementary worksheets, and do a little research on other ways to present the concept.
+Each chapter opens with an overview for parents, plus a list of links for games and worksheets for further practice.
+However, these notes don’t explain the math content or provide alternate ways to teach the material.
+If your child hits a wall in Math Mammoth, be prepared to slow down, print some supplementary worksheets, and do some research on other ways to present the concept.
 The author has some good videos and explanations on her website, but you’ll need to dig around a bit to find the help you need.
 (You might also want to take a look at my articles on how to teach a math lesson and how to make the most of independent math curriculum for ideas on how to plan your Math Mammoth lessons.)

 How much time does Math Mammoth take?

-Math Mammoth is an excellent choice if you don’t have a lot of time for hands-on teaching.
+Math Mammoth is on the lower end of the scale when it comes to parent-directed teaching time.
 Five to ten minutes of direct instruction is enough for many lessons, and some may require even less.
-Parents report that their older children usually finish their assignment each day in 30-40 minutes, but of course this varies a lot depending on the child.
+Parents report that their older children usually finish their assignment each day in 30-40 minutes, but of course this varies depending on the child.

 How much does Math Mammoth cost?